silvaarmando/valoriza/README.md

   >
     REST architecture
   </a>
   style, allowing interaction with web services RESTful.
 REST stands for representational transfer of state.
-This architecture was created by computer scientist
+This architecture was defined by computer scientist
   <a
     href="https://en.wikipedia.org/wiki/Roy_Fielding"
   >